onnokleen/mfGARCH/cran-comments.md

 * Linux via travis-ci

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTES.
+There were no ERRORs or WARNINGS.
+1 NOTE but I think that is because of my weird name :)